rslint/rslint/README.md

 - Unbeatably fast
 - Highly parallelized (files linted in parallel, rules run in parallel, nodes could be traversed in parallel in the future)
 - Rich, cross-platform, colored diagnostics with secondary labels, primary labels, and notes
-- Untyped node and token driven linting allowing easy traversal of the syntax tree from any node
+- Lossless untyped node and token driven linting allowing easy traversal of the syntax tree from any node
 - Automatic docgen for rule documentation removing the need for writing rustdoc docs and user facing docs
 - Distinctly grouped rules
 - Rule examples generated from tests